 Women of the Future is one of our social mobility partners, encouraging future female leaders; we are long-time patrons and friends of Women's Prize for Fiction; The Diversity Project is our much-loved pro-bono partner, championing diversity within the Financial Services sector; we part-funded the SEREDA Research Project by the University of Birmingham, investigating sexual and gender-based violence towards forced migrants.

 Since day one we have donated 1% of our profits to charities such as The Felix Project and Centrepoint, and since 2008 we have partnered with arts charity HighTide who exist to promote diversity in the theatre.
-This year our charity is JDRF, type 1 diabetes charity funding medical research to cure, prevent and treat type 1 diabetes.
+This year our charity is Mental Health Research UK (MHRUK), it’s sole purpose is to ensure people with mental illnesses have the best chance in life by funding research into the causes of mental illnesses to make a long-term difference.

 Leading our sector in creating a diverse, inclusive and happy workplace has always been important to us.
 We are an award-winning workplace - having been named as one of best SMEs to work for, across all sectors of the UK economy, for the past 19 years by the Great Place to Work® Institute (GPTW).
 We are also PRCA Workplace Champions and recipients of PRWeek’s Best Places to Work award.